 "In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age or disability.
 (Not all prohibited bases apply to all programs.)The Hell Hole Hundred is operated under special use permit with the Francis Marion National Forest.

-Running this distance is going to suck.
 The only reason I will cancel this event is if the forest is on fire, there is a hurricane and zombies are out on the trail.
 If for any reason the event has to be shut down due to extreme weather, natural disaster or zombies on the course (other than the runners…), you will be pulled from the course or held at an aid station until you can be removed from the course.
 Please, no arguing if this should happen.
 It is for your own safety.
+For the record, in past years, the runners have spotted or heard alligators, feral pigs, coyotes, rather large spiders, owls, bald eagles, plenty of snakes and big ass mosquitoes and a couple of horseflies.

-Thursday evening I will have packet pickup for Devil's Doorknob runners, FRIDAY evening I will have packet pickup for El Diablo runners, 16.3 and 60k NIGHT runners from 7-7:30PM and for the remaining participants that are camping out Friday night from 8-830PM.
+Thursday evening I will have packet pickup for Devil's Doorknob runners, FRIDAY evening I will have packet pickup for El Diablo runners, 16.3 NIGHT runners from 5-5:30PM.

 Morning of the event at the START/FINISH AREA (Jericho Horse Trail/Start/Finish area) from 6-6:30AM.